 - Bachelor’s of Science in Nursing Cum Laude, University of South Carolina (2003)

-Nurs 312 Foundations of Nursing Practice (clinical)
+NURS 312 Foundations of Nursing Practice

-- Child abuse intervention and recognition
+- Child abuse prevention, intervention, and recognition

 - Pediatric development and impact on care

 Moseley, A. S. and Chappell, K. K. (2020).
 More vulnerable, less supported: Addressing the needs of children with Autism in prevention of ACEs.
 National Family Support Network 2020 Together for Families Conference.
 Seattle, WA.
 October 2020.

 Davis, V. H., Creed, J., and Chappell, K. K. (2020).
 Faculty collaboration to incorporate experiential learning in an online BSN population health course.
 3rd SC Nursing Education Simulation Alliance Conference.
 Greenville, SC.
 July 2020.

 Worthy, K., Davis, V. H., and Chappell, K. K. (2019).
 Evaluating effects of a concept-based hybrid curriculum on students’ clinical application and NCLEX success.
 American Association of Colleges of Nursing (AACN) 2019 Baccalaureate Education Conference.
 Orlando, FL.
 November 2019.